 - not marking their schemes as shared

 Schemes that are not marked as shared in Xcode cannot be built outside of your local Xcode environment.
-This will affect any CI server like Nevercode as well.
+This will affect any CI server like Nevercode.

 Let’s walk through the process of sharing a scheme:

-You will then be shown a list of schemes, each marked as being shared or not.
+- In Xcode, Navigate to Product > Scheme > Manage Schemes.
+You will then be shown a list of schemes, each of which will be either marked as Shared or not.

-Finally, once you have marked the scheme as shared, you will have to add the new files generated by Xcode to your git repository as well.
-In Xcode,
+Once you have marked the scheme as shared, you will have to add the new files generated by Xcode to your git repository as well.

 - Navigate to Source Control > Commit.